Archive

 Newcastle Airport’s runway can accommodate a wide range of aircraft and can handle both scheduled flights and specialist charters with ease.
 With 24/7 operations and Cat III landing capabilities the Airport is a perfect gateway into, and out of, the region.
 Additionally, the Airport is neither slot restricted nor congested.

-The Airport is seeking commercial occupiers such as cargo operators, freight forwarding companies and ground handling agents, who will benefit from unparalleled connectivity due to the site’s direct airside access and proximity to global markets.
+The Airport is seeking commercial occupiers such as cargo operators, freight forwarding companies, B2/B8 industrial uses and ground handling agents, who will benefit from unparalleled connectivity due to the site’s direct airside access and proximity to global markets.

 Forth Goods Yard